 The Impact Intensive

 I’m Heath Close.
 I design operating foundations for growing businesses.

-So the one in charge steps in.
+So the person in charge steps in.

-Sometimes that turns into control, because it feels like the only way to keep things from collapsing.
-The cost quietly shows up everywhere else.
+And sometimes that turns into control, because it feels like the only way to keep things from collapsing.
+But the cost shows up everywhere else.
 Autonomy erodes.
 People stop taking initiative.
 Innovation slows.
 Retention suffers.
 Direction blurs.

-Eventually everyone is focused on the fear of “doing it wrong” rather than taking initiative and moving the business forward.
+Leading requires something else.
 A foundation that sets direction, aligns decisions to it, and allows the business to move toward a shared north star without constant correction.
-In that environment, the founder’s involvement shapes direction and priorities instead of patching gaps and holding momentum together.

-My work is about establishing that foundation early, so clarity, coordination, and momentum do not depend on constant intervention, vigilance, or personal presence.
+So clarity, coordination, and momentum don’t depend on constant intervention, vigilance, or personal presence.
+So the business can carry its own weight.

-That is the lens behind my offer, the Impact Intensive.
+That’s the lens behind the Impact Intensive.

+The Impact Intensive